 Ferguson became a flashpoint for racial tension after the teen’s shooting; Brown, 18, was black, the officer is white.

-Street demonstrations and violence erupted, and heavily armed police came face to face with angry protesters demanding justice.
+They saw street demonstrations erupt after Brown’s killing.
+They saw how violent things became.
+They watched heavily armed police come face to face with angry protesters demanding justice.

 Missouri Gov. Jay Nixon declared a state of emergency Monday as a precaution in the event of unrest or violence.

 Along West Florissant Avenue, the ground zero of violent protests, businesses put back the plywood boards they had taken down from their windows and doors.
 Business owners were tired of answering questions about how they had fared through the weeks and weeks of tension.

 “How do you think we are doing?” asked Dan McMullen, owner of Solo Insurance Services on West Florissant.